rstudio/rsconnect-jupyter/docs/guide/README.md

 The list of packages sent along with the notebook comes from the python environment where the notebook kernel is running.
-In order for environment inspection to work, the `rsconnect_jupyter` package must be installed in the kernel environment; that is, the environment where the `ipykernel` package is installed.
+In order for environment inspection to work, the `rsconnect-jupyter` package must be installed in the kernel environment; that is, the environment where the `ipykernel` package is installed.
 In most cases that will be the same as the notebook server environment where `jupyter` is installed.